stackabletech/operator-rs/crates/stackable-versioned-macros/fixtures/README.md

 ```

 This command will place the new snapshot files in the `fixtures/snapshots` folder.
 To review them,
-run the `cargo insta review` command.
-Now check these files in.
+run the `cargo insta review` command, then accept or fix the snapshots.
+Once all are accepted (ie: no `.new` files remaining), check in the files.

 [rust-ref]: https://doc.rust-lang.org/reference/procedural-macros.html#attribute-macros
 [insta-ext]: https://insta.rs/docs/vscode/